-Wednesday of the Sixth Week of Ordinary Time
+Friday of the Sixth Week in Ordinary Time

-Previous Calendar: St. Simeon, bishop and martyr; St. Flavian, bishop and martyr (RM)
+Other Commemorations: St. Simeon, bishop and martyr; St. Tarasius, bishop and martyr (RM) ; Other Titles: Taraisius

 A blood relative of Christ, he was martyred in early apostolic times.
 Succeeding the apostle James, Simeon, the son of Cleophas, was, it may be said, the first bishop of Jerusalem.
 Under the Emperor Trajan he was arraigned before Atticus, the governor, on charges of being a Christian and a relative of Jesus.
 For at a certain period, all descendants of David were apprehended.
 After enduring all types of torture, he was affixed to a cross, even as His Savior.
 Those present marveled how a man of such advanced age (he was 120 years old) could so steadfastly and joyously bear the excruciating pains of crucifixion.
 He died on the 18th of February, 106 A.D.

 - In the spirit of the blind man in today's Gospel and mindful of St. Simeon's joy upon his martyrdom, pray for vision to see the Crucified Christ in all your struggles.

 - Saint Josemaria Escriva recommends that the serious Christian carry with him a small crucifix, which he may keep before himself at all times.
 In your case, this may be the kitchen, the office, the classroom, or any place in which you are fulfilling your duties.
 When it becomes difficult to persevere, look upon Christ and be reminded of the value of your small trials.

 - Read this account of the martyrdom of St. Simeon by St. Eusebius of Caesarea.

 - If you are interested in genealogy you might like to read about the genealogy of Christ at New Advent.